-For Eu-HEM students, the above also applies to GW4586M Health Services Innovation.
-For a course, a minimum partial result can be determined in order to achieve a course result
+For a course, a minimum partial result can be determined in order to achieve a course result.

 4. Regarding a test result of which the validity period has expired, the Examination Board can require a student to take an additional or replacement test before allowing the student to take the examination.